cwcyau/healthdatascienceacademy/courses/exptdesign.md

 Guest speaker(s):

 - Richard Riley, University of Birmingham
-- Christopher Yau, University of Oxford
+- Christopher Yau, University of Oxford ("How should we go about using Artificial Intelligence in Medicine?")

 ### Day 2: What is the ideal experiment?